 Central, South and East Contra Costa County

-Caring Hands provides free, escorted rides by screened and trained volunteers as part of our one on one long term match program.
-In addition to providing transportation and escort to medical appointments, shopping and errands, matched volunteers also provide friendly visiting and companionship, respite care to give a break to a family caregiver, reading mail, and letter writing.
+Caring Hands creates long term, one-on-one matches between dedicated volunteers and seniors who need support and companionship.
+In addition to providing free transportation and escort to medical appointments, shopping and errands, our screened and trained volunteers also provide friendly visiting, social outings, reading mail, letter writing and respite care to give a break to a family caregiver.

 Over the age of 60, living independently in their own home.